-The Subrecipient shall expend a minimum of 90% of the contract budget as referenced in Exhibit E.
+The Subrecipient shall expend a minimum of 90% of the contract budget set forth in section U of this Exhibit A.

-R. WIOA OSY PERFORMANCE MEASURES
+R. WIOA YOUTH PERFORMANCE MEASURES

-The Subrecipient shall meet and is encouraged to exceed the BFWDC's performance measures for Program Year 2022 set forth below.
+The Subrecipient shall meet and is encouraged to exceed the BFWDC's performance measures for Program Year 2023 set forth below.